Eduard Sõrmus: Red Violinist (der rote Geiger)

 In 1904, he began touring, giving violin recitals and giving ardent speeches of proletarian sufferings and miseries.
 That was enough to be listed in the police's list of most wanted.
 In 1906, because of his revolutionary activity, he was forced to flee Russia, so he toured Europe giving recitals.
 Sõrmus spent World War I in Paris and London, after which he returned to Russia for a couple of years and then toured the continent again.
 During many concerts across Europe his wife, Virginia, played the pianoforte.

 Sõrmus was a labour activist.
 He gave a number of charity concerts, the proceeds of which went to help the poor, and concerts to children.
 Near Dresden, there is a children's orphanage which was built with donation money collected during Sõrmus's concerts.

 In the 1920s, he was mainly active in Germany.
 There are several streets named after him: Soermus-Straße in the city of Zwickau, Schumann's birthplace, and Eduard-Soermus-Straße in the city of Radebeul.

 The 1912 Marc Chagall painting Der Geiger was inspired by Sõrmus.

 Late career and health decline

 Sõrmus' performances met not only an enthusiastic reception, but also confrontation from bourgeois circles – on 1 May 1923, after the concert, the Magdeburg police broke Sermus' violin (this episode was reflected in the popular culture of that time – a photograph of the famous virtuoso with a broken violin was placed on a postcard).
 After that, in gratitude, he was presented with a violin by Giovanni Paolo Maggini of 1633.
 Sermus' performance was greeted with enthusiastic reception from the audience, including at such prestigious concert venues as Leipzig's St.Thomas Church.

 His last concerts were in the UK in early 1937.
-After that due to the health decline Sõrmus returned back to Soviet Russia – Leningrad, and later – to Moscow.
+After that due to the health decline Sõrmus returned to Soviet Russia – Leningrad, and later – to Moscow.

 He died at the Botkin Hospital in Moscow in August 1940 aged 62, whilst his wife, Virginia, was visiting her family in Britain.